hidacow/CPPstudy/README.md

 ## Contribute
 You can contact 20122971 for suggestions

-> You can search my Id in QQgroups, etc. and find my QQ
+> You can search my StuNo. in QQgroups, etc. and find my QQ

 Creating Issues and Pull requests are welcomed! :)